Is it worth it to epoxy a garage floor? This article covers the pros, cons, costs, and everything you need to start.

-Cost – $0.74 per square foot plus the cost of any tools you may need if you do it yourself or between $3 to $12 if you hire a professional company to do this for you.
+Cost – $0.74 per square foot plus any tools you may need if you do it yourself or between $3 to $12 if you hire a professional company to do this for you.
 So is it worth it to epoxy a garage floor?

-An epoxy-coated garage floor will give an aesthetically pleasing look, prevent cracks and staining and make it easier to clean up messes.
-However, epoxy can give off a lot of fumes when applied and the floor must be very clean before applying.
+An epoxy-coated garage floor will give an aesthetically pleasing look, prevent cracks and staining, and make it easier to clean up messes.
+However, epoxy can give off a lot of fumes when applied, and the floor must be spotless before applying.

-To learn more about the cost, pros and cons, and what the process is like keep reading.
+Keep reading to learn more about the cost, pros and cons, and the process.

 What is the Average Cost to Epoxy a Garage Floor

-The average cost to epoxy a garage floor depends on how you do it (DIY or Hire Professionals), the conditions of the current floor, and how big the space is overall.
+The average cost to epoxy a garage floor depends on how you do it (DIY or Hire Professionals), the conditions of the current floor, and how ample the space is overall.

-Overall, epoxying your garage floor will cost between $1 to $12 a square foot depending on whether you do this yourself or not.
-In this section, I will break all 3 of these areas down for you.
+Overall, depending on whether you do this, epoxying your garage floor will cost between $1 to $12 a square foot.
+In this section, I will summarize all 3 of these areas for you.

 DIY or Hiring Professionals – Which is Better